pkamath2/100-days-of-code-log/README.md

 **Today's progress:**  Linear Models.
 Same datasets.
 All examples from the O'Reilly book on ML.

 **Link to work:**  Checkout the Jupyter notebook from the folder called linear-models under the ml-with-python project.

+### Day26: 2nd August 2017
+**Today's progress:**  Logistic Regression & Linear Regression models.
+All examples from the O'Reilly book on ML.

+**Link to work:**  Checkout the Jupyter notebook from the folder called linear-models under the ml-with-python project.